AbhiAgarwal/phys.js/README.md

 It will automatically test the different sections of the library, and display the results on the Terminal.

+##Docs

+If you want to make the docs then run:

+    make docs

 ##Constants

 If you need extra precision in your answers feel free to alter these following files that contain the values for our precision: